Asian Games: Participation

-All 45 members affiliated to the Olympic Council of Asia (OCA) are eligible to participate in the Games.
+All 45 members affiliated with the Olympic Council of Asia (OCA) are eligible to participate in the Games.

-According to membership in the OCA, transcontinental Kazakhstan participates in the Asian Games but Egypt does not as a country with Asian minor region in Sinai, participating in the African Games instead.
-Various countries participating in the European Games rather than the Asian Games whose major geographical parts located in Asian continent: Turkey and Russia/Soviet Union; almost completely in Asia: Azerbaijan and Georgia; wholly in Asia: Cyprus, Armenia, and Israel.
+According to membership in the OCA, transcontinental Kazakhstan is an Asian country and could participate in the Asian Games, but this right could not apply to Egypt as the country had 6% of the territory on Sinai, participating in the African Games instead.
+Turkey and Russia/Soviet Union — whose major geographical parts are located in the Asian continent — participate in the European Games rather than the Asian Games.
+Similarly, Azerbaijan, Georgia, Cyprus, and Armenia are mostly located in Asia but participate in the European Games instead of the Asian Games.

 In history, 46 National Olympic Committees (NOCs) have sent competitors to the Games.
 Israel has been excluded from the Games since 1976, the reason cited as being due to security reasons.
 Israel requested to participate in the 1982 Games, but the request was rejected by the organizers due to the Munich massacre.
-Israel is now a member of the European Olympic Committees (EOC) and competes at the European Games.
+Israel is now a member of the European Olympic Committees (EOC) since 1994 and competes at the European Games.

 Taiwan, Palestine, Hong Kong, and Macau participate in the Asian Games according to membership in OCA.
-Due to its continuing ambiguous political status, Taiwan participates in the Games under the flag of Chinese Taipei since 1990.
-Macau NOC is allowed to compete as one of the NOCs in Asian Games, despite not being recognized by the International Olympic Committee (IOC) for participation in the Olympic Games.
+Due to its continuing ambiguous political status, Taiwan has participated in the Games under the flag of Chinese Taipei since 1990.
+Macau since 1990 has been allowed to compete as one of the NOCs in the Asian Games, despite not being recognized by the International Olympic Committee (IOC) for participation in the Olympic Games.

 In 2007, the President of OCA, Sheikh Ahmed Al-Fahad Al-Ahmed Al-Sabah, rejected the proposal to allow Australia to participate in the Games.
 He stated that while Australia would add good value to the Asian Games, it would be unfair to the Oceania National Olympic Committees (ONOC).
-Being members of ONOC, Australia and New Zealand participate in Pacific Games since 2015.
-This motion was mooted again in 2017 after Australia's participation in the 2017 Asian Winter Games as they are in discussions to become a full Asian Games member from 2022 or 2026.
-However, the Australian Olympic Committee announced that Australia would be allowed a small contingent of athletes for the 2022 Games, as long as the qualification for Summer Olympics events such as basketball and volleyball are through Asia.
+Being members of ONOC, Australia and New Zealand have participated in the Pacific Games since 2015.
+This motion was mooted again in 2017 after Australia participated in the 2017 Asian Winter Games as they are in discussions to become a full Asian Games member shortly.
+However, the Australian Olympic Committee announced that Australia would be allowed a small contingent of athletes for the 2022 Games, as long as the qualification for Summer Olympics events such as basketball and volleyball are through the Asia-Pacific region.
+In November 2021, it was announced that athletes from Oceania would be invited to compete in athletics, triathlon, roller skating, weightlifting, and wushu.
+Athletes were to receive "honorary medals" which would not be counted on the official medal tally.
+The plan was shelved due to a lack of interest from the relevant federations in Australia and New Zealand.

-There are only seven countries, namely India, Indonesia, Japan, the Philippines, Sri Lanka, Singapore and Thailand that have competed in all editions of the games.
+There are only seven countries, namely India, Indonesia, Japan, the Philippines, Sri Lanka, Singapore, and Thailand, that have competed in all editions of the games.

+Editions

+Participating nations

+45 nations whose NOCs are recognized by the OCA compete at the Asian Games.